 Read my blog on Petgroomer.com, the tab is on the left.

 <<<<< If you just want the Inventory Sheet, Click the navigation bar on left

-During the months of November, December, January and February we are usually a few days behind.
+During the months of November, December, January and February, or before we take some time off, we are usually a few days behind.
 We get an enormous amount of orders in this time of year.
 Everyone wants to be sharp for the holidays, and resharpened afterwards.
+They also want to get their boxes in here before we leave for time off, rather than wait until we get back.
 Sorry if its late.

 * 48 Hour Turn Around * On "Average Size" Sharpening Orders - We have the box no longer than 48 hous or less,

 and you should get it back 7 to 12 days after you mailed it.

 **** Average size orders are: 14 blades, 3 shears, one clipper.
 Excessive amounts of blades, shears, or clippers may take a little more time.****

 You get your box back 7 to 12 days after you mail it, depending on the Post Office,

 unless you sent and excessive amount of equipment, this will take longer.

 NOTE: On certain days: Pre-shavedown in March/April, Memorial Day, 4th of July, Labor Day, (pre-holidays) October/November/January, we get double the boxes.
 Turnaround may be longer.